EasyRPG/Player/README.md

 - SDL2_mixer for audio mixing.
 Used as a fallback when none of the provided audio libraries support the format.
 Due to API limitations not all audio effects are possible through SDL2_mixer audio.

+SDL and SDL_mixer 1.2 are still supported, but deprecated.

 ## Daily builds